You might be finished your personal statement by now (congrats!), but if you haven’t this one is for you.

 A bit about how I approach the process.
-I send out sample essays to the students I work with so they get a sense of “what works,” although what works for one student may not work for another, and to see that the personal statement can talk about a lot of different things.
+I send out sample essays to the students I work with so they get a sense of “what works”.
 There is no one size fits all approach, but I’d like to think the sample essays I share all have a few things in common.

 - Showed a side of the student not reflected in other parts of their app

 - Explained something that was not going to be/could not be explained in another part of their app

 An awesome personal statement needs to hit a few if not all of the above (well-written is non-negotiable), and those that do not might represent a missed opportunity.
 We go through an extensive brainstorming process with students, which results in a topic that doesn’t miss the mark.
 If you’d like to learn more about how we help guide students on the essay writing process and make best use of what I believe is one of the only parts of the app you have total creative control over, shoot me an email.

 Anyway, I initially started writing this post because I wanted to share a New York Times article that includes four personal statements that are quite good.
 Give it a read, and happy writing!

 *Stay in the know!
 Subscribe for college admissions news, tips, and advice*